Holographic Limitations and Corrections to Quantum Information Protocols: Abstract

 \section{Abstract}

-We discuss restrictions and limitations to entanglement distribution, quantum teleportation, and quantum communication that are imposed by the holographic bounds, such as the Bekenstein bound and Susskind's spherical entropy bound.
-In the context of continuous-variable (CV) quantum information, we show that the exact realization of well-known results would break down if holographic corrections are naively applied.
-These corrections would lead to the impossibility of perfect CV teleportation, the impossibility of uniform convergence in the teleportation simulation of lossy quantum channels, and to a modified PLOB bound for quantum communication.
+We discuss the limitations imposed on entanglement distribution, quantum teleportation, and quantum communication by holographic bounds, such as the Bekenstein bound and Susskind's spherical entropy bound.
+For continuous-variable (CV) quantum information, we show how the naive application of holographic corrections disrupts well-established results.
+These corrections render perfect CV teleportation impossible, preclude uniform convergence in the teleportation simulation of lossy quantum channels, and impose a revised PLOB bound for quantum communication.
+While these mathematical corrections do not immediately impact practical quantum technologies, they are critical for a deeper theoretical understanding of quantum information theory.